On the Calculation Formula for the Binding Inhibition Constant Ki

 Memo.Translated on May 13, 2025.

 Several methods exist for calculating the inhibition constant (\(K_{\mathrm i}\)).
-Besides the widely known Cheng–Prusoff equation, other methods include the Goldstein–Barrett equation, which makes fewer approximations, and the Munson–Rodbard equation, which allows direct calculation using the total concentration of an unlabeled ligand—namely, the 50% inhibitory concentration \({\rm IC}_{50}\)—without requiring approximations.
+Besides the widely known Cheng–Prusoff equation, modified Cheng–Prusoff equation using [L]50 value instead of [L]T, and the exact Munson–Rodbard correction, which allows direct calculation using the total concentration of an unlabeled ligand—namely, the 50% inhibitory concentration \({\rm IC}_{50}\)—without requiring approximations.
 Additionally, the 50% inhibitory concentration of the free ligand, denoted \([I]_{50}\), can be estimated either via nonlinear regression or linear regression.

 We investigates the deviation between the estimated \(K_{\rm i}\) values obtained by these methods and the true \(K_{\rm i}\) values using simulated data.